mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will report the contents of each stored message in a client's local database table of stored messages, and counts the inbound and outbound messages that include Diagnosis elements.
-MIE will run the report for each client under consideration and aggregate the results.
+MIE will report the contents of each stored message in a client's local database table of stored messages and calculate the rate of inbound and outbound messages that include Diagnosis elements.
+This rate will be defined as the number of messages containing Diagnosis elements (numerator) divided by the total number of inbound or outbound messages (denominator) for each client.
+MIE will run the report for each client under consideration and aggregate the rate results.

 #### Expected Outcome(s)

-As Diagnosis code is not a required element for transmission, we expect that these elements will be present in some, but not all inbound and outbound messages.
+As Diagnosis code is not a required element for transmission, it is expected that the rate of messages containing Diagnosis elements will be greater than zero but less than 100% for both inbound and outbound messages.
+These elements will be present in some, but not all, messages.

 #### Care Setting(s)